tiffanybergett-tripleten/BI_Analytic_Projects/Zomato/README.md

 #### Findings:
 1. Customers mostly consist of 23-year-old unmarried men.
-2. There is a natural distribution for age however the range is small at 18-34.
+2. There is a natural distribution for age; however, the range is small at 18-34.
 3. Women are close behind, but there are significantly more customers who are single than married.
-4. Zomato’s customers usually have small family sizes (2-3), educated, but unemployed.
+4. Zomato’s customers usually have small family sizes (2-3) and are educated but unemployed.
 5. Employed customers tend to be below middle class ($50,000/yr).